-- ► To select a single Block simply click on it. - ► To select multiple Blocks hold down the Shift key while clicking on the second and subsequent Block. - Press Ctrl-A (on Windows) or Cmd-A (on OS X) or Edit, Select All to select all Blocks on a page.
+- ► To select a single Block simply click on it. - ► To select multiple Blocks hold down the Shift key while clicking on the second and subsequent Block. - Press Ctrl-A (on Windows) or Cmd-A (on OS X/macOS) or Edit, Select All to select all Blocks on a page.

 The context menu.
 When one or more Blocks are selected you can open the context menu to quickly access Block-related functions (which are also available in the PDFlib Blocks menu).
-To open the context menu, click on the selected Block(s) with the right mouse button on Windows, or Ctrl-click the Block(s) on OS X. For example, to delete a
+To open the context menu, click on the selected Block(s) with the right mouse button on Windows, or Ctrl-click the Block(s) on OS X/macOS.
+For example, to delete a Block, select it with the Block tool and press the Delete key, or use Edit, Delete in the context menu.

-Fig. 12.1 Visualization of Blocks
+Fig. 13.1 Visualization of Blocks